Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

 \subsubsection{Chiral waves}

 Within the sigma model the pion and sigma mesons are unified in the Euclidean 4-vector: $\phi_i =(\sigma,\vec{\phi})$.
 Studies of pion condensates with $k_0\neq 0$ within the sigma model were began in \cite{Campbell:1974qt,Campbell:1974qu,Baym:1975tm,Voskresensky:1978cb, Voskresensky:1982vd}.
 The chiral spiral structures are also possible \cite{Dautry1979,Nakano:2004cd}, where the sigma-pion condensate $(\sigma, \vec{\phi})$ forms a structure, e.g., like In the large $N_c$ limit to QCD the early studies suggested the emergence of the chiral density wave \cite{Deryagin1992,Shuster2000}.
 The phase structure at high baryon densities and moderate temperatures can be modified considerably also by the presence of the inhomogeneous QCD phases, cf. \cite{Nakano:2004cd,Carignano2014,Carignano2015,TGLee2015,Tatsumi2016}.
 The chiral spiral structures were extensively discussed, where the sigma-pion condensate $(\sigma, \vec{\phi})$ forms a structure, e.g., like the quarkyonic chiral spiral, cf. \cite{McLerran2007,Kojo2009ha}, and other systems with the moat-like spectrum, cf. \cite{Pisarski2021,Pisarski2021a,Pisarski2021b}.
-Various inhomogeneous chiral condensed phases have been proposed, cf. \cite{Carignano2015,Tatsumi2016} and refs therein.
-These features appear in mean-field calculations in the Nambu-Jona-Lasinio, the quark-meson models \cite{Nakano:2004cd,Nickel2009wj} and the Dyson-Schwinger approach to dense QCD \cite{Muller2013}.
+Various inhomogeneous chiral condensed phases have been proposed, cf. \cite{Carignano2015,Tatsumi2016} and references therein.
+These features appear in mean-field calculations in the Nambu--Jona-Lasinio, the quark-meson models \cite{Nakano:2004cd,Nickel2009wj} and the Dyson--Schwinger approach to the dense QCD \cite{Muller2013}.